‘Tis the season to decorate safely

-Christmas Magic is in the air.
+Christmas Magic is in the air!
 Festive lights are hung, trees are decorated, and the Christmas spirit is all around us.
 But, many of our most loved Christmas decorations pose a risk to our homes.
 Three critical hazards are candles, holiday lights, and Christmas trees.
-Keep reading to find tips to keep your family and home safe this holiday.
+Read on for tips to keep your family and home safe this holiday season.

 Candles